blhguo/Slogo_i/Addition.md

 Estimated 2 hours to add "stamps" and "clearstamps", given that no current impleentation exists on the turtle side or the TurtleView side, and no infrastructure exists there.
 Minimum of 4 files will be changed: Turtleview/SlogoView (one of the two, not sure which one handles displaying), Turtle, and two new command node classes, one per command.

+Took about one hour to add, a little bit more to learn all of the javafx implementation.
+5 classes were changed.
+Turtle needed to be changed to add new functionality and new instance variables.
+Turtle display was changed to print turtles to screen, and slogoview was edited for the same purpose.
+Lastly, two new classes were written to accomodate the new commands.
+I did not get it completely right on the first try, mainly because I did not know where to add accomodations within Javafx and within the front-end.
+The project was relatively poorly documented when I needed to learn new functionality (ie, Slogoview and updates, there are a lot of messy update functions).
+Something that could be improved are guidelines as to where to add code should a new feature be implemented.
+In other words, hints as to "this function/method is responsible for X feature"
+It would have been somewhat more difficult, but I think it would still be manageable because the backend is still relatively well-organized and clean.
+Someone with an understanding of inheritance hierarchy's and the tree-structure would struggle a little but not excessively.